cesutherland/golings/README.md

 ## Acuity Introduction

-We've forked this tool to use as an interactive introduction to Golang.
-We've added more information to various READMEs and created several new sections. **We strongly recommend doing the exercises in order using the `watch` command as described below**.
+We've forked this tool from [golings](https://github.com/mauricioabreu/golings) to use as an interactive introduction to Golang.
+We've added more information to various
+READMEs and created several new sections. **We strongly recommend doing the exercises in order using the `watch` command as described below**.